 Risks associated with Drug Diversion

 The potential problems with Hospital Pharmacy Drug diversion are far reaching and carry various liabilities.
 Hospital staff and administration are charged with the care and comfort of patients.
 In a surgery or post-surgery situation where pain-management medications are prescribed, the first concern is; did the patient receive the pain relief they needed?
 In a 2014 drug diversion case a Wisconsin hospital nurse was charged with 42 counts of Felony Drug Diversion and 42 counts of Reckless Injury.
 The nurse substituted water for hydromorphone and then used the drug herself.
 Thus the 42 doses of hydromorphone where not administered to patients who needed pain-management medication.
-These patients did not receive additional pain medication, since the prescribed amount of pain medication would have already have been given.
 Instead of medication that would alleviate their pain they sadly received water.
 Thus a patient not receiving pain medication unnecessarily suffered excessive pain.
 The patient has thus received a degree of negligent care and may have grounds to take legal action.